haagahelia/ohke-teknologiat/07_azure/README.md

 }
 ```

-In this exercise we are most interested in the attribute `spd`, which is speed of the vehicle in meters per second (m/s).
+All attributes are documented at https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/#the-payload.
+In this exercise we are interested in the attribute `spd`, which is speed of the vehicle in meters per second (m/s).
 Note that the vehicle in the sample data appears to be driving 80.56 km/h (22.38 m/s), which is slightly over the speed limit at Kehä I. If you do not receive any positioning messages for a while, you can use [Bussitutka.fi](https://bussitutka.fi/map#13/60.162050/24.897470) to check when a bus is approaching the Lauttasaari Bridge.

 In JavaScript code, similar MQTT subscription and logging can be done as follows: